peteroupc/CBOR/docs/PeterO.ExtendedRational.md

 <b>Deprecated.</b> Use ERational from PeterO.Numbers/com.upokecenter.numbers.

-Gets a value indicating whether this object is finite (not infinity or aN).
+Gets a value indicating whether this object is finite (not infinity or NaN).

 <b>Returns:</b>